 Relaxing the Mind

 Many people practice meditation to accentuate the benefits of their cleanse.
-As you start to feel relieved of physical blockages, your mind is better able to become relaxed.
-Practicing 20 minutes of meditation daily, in addition to two and a half hours a week of gentle physical activity, will make you feel at ease.
+As you start to feel relieved of physical blockages, your mind is better able to become more calm.
+Practicing 20 minutes of meditation daily, in addition to 150 minutes of gentle physical activity per week, will make you feel at ease.
 Exercise should not be as strenuous when you are cleansing, so brisk walking, yoga, or swimming are great options.
 Appreciate the fruits of your labor by treating yourself to a moment of serenity.

 Do not let your environment or food habits take over your vital organs, which are centrally important for wellness of the body and mind.
 When you cleanse every now and again, your entire system is able to take a break and function at an optimal rate.
 This will lead to positive thinking, a healthy appearance, and a sense of well-being.

 - Attaluri, A. et al. (2011).
 Randomised clinical trial: dried plums (prunes) vs. psyllium for constipation.
 Alimentary pharmacology & therapeutics, 33(7), 822-828. doi: 10.1111/j.1365-2036.2011.04594.x

 - California Department of Health.
 (2007).
 Exploring California Asparagus.
 Retrieved March 18, 2014, from http://www.sde.idaho.gov/site/cnp/ffvp/fruit_veg/Asparagus.pdf